 Mandated Activities

 CATSA delivers the mandate of security screening at 89 designated airports across the country through a third-party screening contractor model.
-Playing a key role in Canada’s civil aviation system, CATSA is responsible for the delivery of the following four mandated activities:
+Playing a pivotal role in Canada’s civil aviation system, CATSA is responsible for the delivery of the following four mandated activities:

 Pre-board screening (PBS)

-The screening of passengers, their carry-on baggage and their belongings prior to their entry to the secure area of an air terminal building.
+The screening of all passengers, their carry-on baggage and their belongings prior to their entry to the secure area of an air terminal building.

 Hold baggage screening (HBS)